Cuttlebone for Shrimp?

 2. Supplement to Dietary Intake: While shrimp can obtain calcium from their diet, additional sources of this mineral can be beneficial, especially in captive environments where their diet might not be as varied as in the wild.
 Adding cuttlebone to a shrimp tank can supplement their dietary intake of calcium.

 3. Water Hardness and pH Stability: Cuttlebone can slowly dissolve in water, releasing its calcium content.
-This can help increase the general hardnessOpens in a new tab.
-(GH) of the water, which is beneficial for some shrimp species.
-Moreover, the calcium carbonate in cuttlebone can act as a bufferOpens in a new tab., helping to stabilize the pH of the water.
+This can help increase the general hardness (GH) of the water, which is beneficial for some shrimp species.
+Moreover, the calcium carbonate in cuttlebone can act as a buffer, helping to stabilize the pH of the water.

 4. Behavioral Enrichment: Shrimp are known to be attracted to cuttlebone.
 They may graze on it, providing them with a source of nutrition and potentially serving as a form of behavioral enrichment.